Coronavirus antibody and swab testing service

 Because we already sell other tests for patients to use at home, we’re able to easily make these lab tests available to a larger number of people, including other important workers who may not qualify for an NHS test.

 Coronavirus is extremely infectious, so there is a chance that the members of your household may have been exposed if you have, but this isn't certain.
 It's also still not known what level of immunity antibodies give a person against the virus.
-So, even if you have all contracted the virus previously, you may not entirely be immune to it.
+So, even if you have all contracted the virus previously, you may not be entirely immune to it.

 To return to work, you need to discuss your test results with your employer.
 It’s entirely up to your employer to decide that you’re fit to work, and this test alone does not permit you to do so without their consent.